VanessaTsang888/ModernReactWithRedux2021/README.md

 How I have approched this course is top to bottom and I have a mentor that has been helping me when needed.
 I am enjoy lerning React and Redux for frontend software development as I am from UX Design background.

+## React apps

+1. Blog Posts
+   This React App is a web page of a number of blog posts.
+Each posts is develop with reusable components.
+This App demonstrates how the React Props System works, e.g. parent component passes data to child component but not directly the other way.

 ## Available Scripts

 For most of the web apps i develop during this course, node modules is needed to be installed using the below command: